-16. Monitoring
+15. Monitoring

-The Permit Holder must monitor:

-- (a) areas revegetated and rehabilitated under this Permit to determine compliance with the relevant Revegetation Plan and the conditions of this Permit; and - (b) areas the subject of an offset implemented under this Permit to determine compliance with the relevant offset proposal and the conditions of this Permit.
+- (a) The permit holder must monitor: - (i) areas revegetated and rehabilitated under this Permit to determine compliance with the relevant Revegetation Plan and the conditions of this Permit; and - (ii) areas the subject of an offset implemented under this Permit to determine compliance with the relevant offset proposal and the conditions of this Permit. - (b) Monitoring pursuant to this condition 15 must be done having regard to the permit holder's Revegetation Guideline Techniques and Monitoring.

-17. Records of assessment and clearing
+16. Records of assessment and clearing

-The Permit Holder must maintain the following records for activities done pursuant to this Permit, as relevant.
+The permit holder must maintain the following records for activities done pursuant to this Permit, as relevant: